IMGVIEW.EXE

 Firefox or Librewolf recommended.

-I make vintage software as a hobby.
+I write new-vintage software as a hobby.
 My favorite target OS's are Windows 3.11 and Mac OS9.

-This app is called Iconic, basicall a task bar for Win 3.11, adds so much to they system's usability.
+This app is called Iconic, basically a task bar for Win 3.11, adds so much to they system's usability.
 Written in C.

 At the bottom of the screen